Camera algorithms

 • 3D view

-• In top-view, the car model is 2D for fastest rendering.
-Another view directions are maintained (called “outside”, “3D” view).
-3D model of the car can be rendered as shown in the free-view video example.
+• In top-view, the car model is 2D for the fastest rendering.
+Another view direction is maintained (called “outside” or “3D” view).
+A 3D model of the car can be rendered as shown in the free-view video example.

 GUIDE LINES

 Various guide lines can be rendered.
-Their curvature follows the vehicle motion and steering info coming through the interface.
+Their curvature follows the vehicle motion and steering information coming through the interface.
 Distance information from the sonars can be shown too.
 The shape and colors can be customized.
 3D walls can be shown on the 3D views.
-Arbitrary text and icons can be shown at positions, requested via the interface.
+Arbitrary text and icons can be shown at positions requested via the interface.

 The video shows an example of parking guide lines.
-Different shapes and colours can be implemented and set, based on the Customer preferences.
+Different shapes and colors can be implemented and set based on customer preferences.

 ADAPTIVE QUALITY-VS-LOAD